Juneteenth Rally held in Green Bay’s Perkins Park

 GREEN BAY, Wis.
 (WFRV) — A day-long event Friday celebrated Juneteenth in Green Bay with music, games, activities, and booths featuring black-owned businesses in the area.

-Organizer Chauncey Hughes told Local 5 that the event came together in just 11 days.
+Organizer Chauncey Hughes told WFRV Local 5 that the event came together in just 11 days.

 Black Lives United and We All Rise African American Resource Center joined forces to make the event possible, on the heels of nationwide Black Lives Matter protests.